-Discovery of pathway for deadly cancer could lead to better diagnosis, treatmentJuly 3rd, 2013 in Cancer /
+Discovery of pathway for deadly cancer could lead to better diagnosis, treatmentJuly 3, 2013 in Medicine & Health / Cancer

 (Medical Xpress)—University of Florida Health researchers have discovered a molecular pathway involved in the deadly spread of the most lethal kind of brain cancer.

 Their findings, which appear in the advanced online edition of EMBO Molecular Medicine, may help physicians make better decisions about treatment and help researchers pinpoint a target for therapeutic drugs in about half of all patients diagnosed with the form known as glioblastoma.